 The agreement, however, is limited in principle to this transmission of know-how, since “there are no investment plans” in the young company at the moment.

-“We do not have any type of established compensation, but we want to understand this technology well and support the innovation” he says.
-“Zeleros is a promising solution and we want to study and participate in these types of solutions to complement our value proposition”.
+“We do not have any type of established compensation, but we want to understand this technology well and support the innovation” Escobar says, “Zeleros is a promising solution and we want to study and participate in these types of solutions to complement our value proposition”.

 The technology of the Zeleros capsules includes the propulsion by compressed air.
 That’s interesting comparing to the other companies, which typically use a linear induction motor or regular electic motors to propel wheels.
-“The system is very similar to what an airplane has, it takes air from the front, compresses it and ejects it from behind, so that the vehicle can move”.
+A company representative says: “The system is very similar to what an airplane has, it takes air from the front, compresses it and ejects it from behind, so that the vehicle can move”.
 The environment is depressurized but there is some air in it to be used for the propulsion.
-The levitation technology used by the system is passive (the track does not have to be electrified).
-The tube is about four meters in diameter.
-The transport of passengers would be “with autonomous capsules for 40 or 50 passengers, which can ‘take off’ every two or three minutes”, without a driver.
-Zeleros plans to install a two-kilometer tube in Sagunto this year: “On a scale of one third, it will be the first step, and from 2020 we want to develop a test track of at least 10 kilometers that will allow us to test our system on a real scale and certify it” says the comapny’s representative.
+The levitation technology used by the system is passive (the track does not have to be electrified) and the tube is about four meters in diameter.
+The transport of passengers would be with autonomous capsules for 40 or 50 passengers, which can ‘take off’ every two or three minutes and without a driver.
+Zeleros plans to install a two-kilometer tube in Sagunto this year: “On a scale of one third, it will be the first step, and from 2020 we want to develop a test track of at least 10 kilometers that will allow us to test our system on a real scale and certify it” says the company’s representative.